 14. Guarantees a.
-Are there any guarantees or warranties for any of the following: (i) Electrical work No Yes Don't know With title deeds Lost (ii) Roofing No Yes Don't know With title deeds Lost (iii) Central heating No Yes Don't know With title deeds Lost (iv) National House Building Council (NHBC) No Yes Don't know With title deeds Lost (v) Damp course No Yes Don't know With title deeds Lost (vi) Any other work or installations? (for example, cavity wall insulation, underpinning, indemnity policy) No Yes Don't know With title deeds Lost о.
-Are there any outstanding claims und ler any of t tees listed a above?
-Yes/No 5.
-Boundaries So far as you are aware, has any bour last 10 years? ndary of yo ur propert y been mo ved in the Yes/ (No/
+Are there any guarantees or warranties for any of the following: (i) No (ii) (ii) Roofing (iii) No (iv) National House Building Council (NHBC) No (v) Damp course No (vi) Any other work or installations (for example, cavity wall insulation, underpinning, indemnity policy) No b. ve answered yes or 'with title deeds', please give details of the work or ns to which the guarantee(s) relate(s): C. any outstanding claims under any of the guarantees listed above? ve answered yes, please give details: No 15.
+Boundar ies last 10 ye you are aware, has any boundary of your property been moved in the ears? ve answered yes, please give details: No

-16. Notices that affect your property - In the past three years have you ever received a notice: 6 a. advising that the owner of a neighbouring property has made a planning application?
-Yes/No b. that affects your property in some other way?
-Yes No c. that requires you to do any maintenance, repairs or improvements to your property?
-Yes No If you have answered yes to any of a-c above, please give the notices to your estate agent, including any notices which arrive at any time before the date of the purchaser of your property. solicitor or entry of
+16. Notices that affect your property In the past three years have you ever received a notice: a. advising that the owner of a neighbouring property has made a planning application?
+No b. that affects your property in some other way?
+No c. that requires you to do any maintenance, repairs or improvements to your property?
+No If you have answered yes to any of a-c above, please give the notices to your solicitor or estate agent, including any notices which arrive at any time before the date of entry of the purchaser of your property.

-Declaration by the seller(s)/or other authorised body or person(s)

-I/We confirm that the information in this form is true and correct to the best of my/our knowledge and belief.
+Declaration by the seller(s)/or other authorised body or person(s) I/We confirm that the information n in this form is true and correct t o the best of my/our knowledge and belief.
+Signature(s): - Date:

-Signature(s):